 - References provide information on what type of employer YOU need to be in order to attract and retain the candidate.
 I end my reference calls asking what can we do to ensure we’re providing the candidate the environment they need to be successful.
 The information gathered in this question alone is more valuable than the rest!
 Not only does it leave a great impression on the reference, you gather information that can ensure the future employee has any support and training needed to be successful in the role.

 - Reference checks can support your intuition.
 Interviewing is skill, yes.
 But it’s also important to be mindful of intuition.
 A comment made by a reference can lend weight to information gathered during the interview process.
 The candidate worked better in a team environment?
 Is that the environment you can provide?
 If not, best to be very clear with the candidate what autonomy the role entails and be completely transparent if a high degree of support is not possible.
 The candidate left because they needed more opportunity?
 Is there growth opportunity in your role?
 If it’s not there, don’t promise it…it’s not a carrot to be extended.

 As ethical talent acquisition professionals, our job is not just to fill requisitions or meet quotas.
 Our job is to ensure people can be successful in their careers.
 Job seekers sometimes need help understanding what kinds of jobs and environments they need.
 As information gatherers, as detectives of talent, we can help people help themselves by ensuring that the roles they are applying for are not just a rehash of what has not worked for them in the past.
 It’s not always an easy conversation, but it’s a necessary one.
 And if you build trust with the candidate and are ultimately focused on helping them to be successful, the conversation is met with genuine appreciation.

-he recruitment or retention of an Human Resources professional?
+Struggling with the recruitment or retention of an Human Resources professional?
 Reach out to HR Works today!